ajacksified/ajacksified.github.com/_posts/2013-02-06-glusterfs-autoscaling-gentoo-ops.markdown

 ## Deployment and Security

-Next, we set up LDAP on a server so that we could quickly SSH into servers.
+Next, we set up LDAP / LPK on a server so that we could quickly SSH into servers.
 Gentoo's great about LDAP, so that didn't take terribly long.
 That allowed us to use things like `ssh jlawson@files.application.com` (previously, we shared the EC2 pems on Google Docs.
 Don't look at me like that, I know, it's